capooti/foss4g_2017_geonode_solr/docs/00_setup_the_workshop_environment.md

 Now click on the "admin" (or whatever is the username you created for the superuser) link, and then on GeoServer.

-The GeoServer administrative interface should corretly display at the url: http://localhost:8080/geoserver/web/
+The GeoServer administrative interface should correctly display at the url: http://localhost:8080/geoserver/web/

 <img src="images/0001_geoserver_login.png" alt="GeoServer Login" />